-Rev 1.16.19

-You must initial your choice.
-By initialing you are consenting to the following: TeleKidSeq has my permission to store my leftover sample and to share my de-identified data and/or sample with researchers outside of TeleKidSeq.

-(Initial) Proband

-Public Sharing of your genome data

-One purpose of this study is to help researchers around the world learn about the genomes of people from diverse populations.
-They do this by putting it into one or more scientific databases, where it is stored along with information from other studies.
+Page 10 of 22 Form Version Date: 11/18/2020 Main Study: Parents of 0-17 year old child stored along with information from other studies.
 Researchers can then study the combined information to learn even more about health and disease.

-If you agree to share de-identified data in secure, public research databases, some of your genetic and related health information will be entered into one or more scientific databases available to other researchers inside and outside of Einstein-Montefiore, Mount Sinai, and the New York Genome Center.
+If you agree to share de-identified data in secure, public research databases, some of your child's genetic and related health information will be entered into one or more scientific databases available to other researchers inside and outside of Einstein-Montefiore, Mount Sinai, and the New York Genome Center.
 For example, the National Institutes of Health (an agency of the federal government) maintains a database called The Database of Genes and Phenotypes ("dbGAP").
 A researcher who wants to study the information must apply to the database.
 Different databases may have different ways of reviewing such requests.

-However, only researchers who apply and are approved can access restricted databases, like dbGAP, dbVar and other databases.
+However, only researchers who apply and are approved can access restricted databases, like dbGAP, dbVar, and other databases.
 The TeleKidSeq program will limit sharing of individual data to only those restricted databases, which require approval to access.

-Please note that identifying information about yourself, such as your name, address, telephone number, or social security number, will NOT be put into these scientific databases.
+Please note that identifying information about your child, such as your name, address, telephone number, or social security number, will NOT be put into these scientific databases.
 However, because your genetic information is unique to you, there is a chance that it could be traced back to you.
 The risk of this happening is very small and is explained in the Risks section of this consent form.
 Researchers will always have a duty to protect your privacy and to keep your information confidential.
 You must initial your choice.
-By initialing you are consenting to the following: TeleKidSeq has my permission to store and deposit my de-identified clinical information and sequencing data in secure, public research databases.

-\\\\\ (Initial) Proband

-Participating in future research studies

-Rev 1.16.19

-As new research opportunities are identified, or new research findings made, the researchers may wish to contact you to ask if you would be willing to donate fresh samples for additional testing, or to share information about research progress with you, or to invite you to enroll in new studies.
+By initialing you are consenting to the following: TeleKidSeq has my permission to store and deposit my de-identified clinical information and sequencing data in secure, public research databases. \\\\(Initial) Proband (child enrolled in study) \\\\(Initial) Biological Mother \\\\(Initial) Biological Father Although you may agree to share your minor child's de-identified data with researchers and secure, public databases, when your child turns 18, if s/he does not agree with that plan, s/he may contact the study team to see if it is possible to retrieve and destroy their data, although that may not be possible because of de-identification.
+If we have not yet shared data prior to their turning 18, we will need to obtain their consent to do so when they are of age.
+If we are unable to contact them, we will not share their data.
+Participating in future research studies As new research opportunities are identified, or new research findings made, the researchers may wish to contact you to ask if you would be willing to donate fresh samples for additional testing, or to share information about research progress with you, or to invite you to enroll in new studies. \Throughout this document "child" refers to a minor under applicable state law and "you" refers to any individual who may legally act on the minor's behalf (e.g. parent or legal guardian)

+Page 11 of 22

+Form Version Date: 11/18/2020

+Main Study: Parents of 0-17 year old child

 However, this is not a requirement to take part in this study.
 A separate consent will be obtained if you wish to take part in future research.

-FOR IRB USE ONLY ------------------ --

-If the researchers are aware of a research project that might be relevant to you, do you give them permission to contact you in the future to collect additional information about your child, share information with you, or to discuss possible participation in another research project?
+If the researchers are aware of a research project that might be relevant to your child, do you give them permission to contact you in the future to collect additional information about your child, share information with you, or to discuss possible participation in another research project?

 You must initial your choice: